-Corequisite: Concurrently enrolled in EMS 062 and EMS 084 and EMS 088 EMS 078
+Corequisite: EMS 062, EMS 084 and

 This course provides the beginning paramedic student with the knowledge to integrate pathophysiological principles and assessment findings to formulate a field impression and implement a treatment plan for the medical patient.
 Observation time is required.
 Course Level Fee 3 (4 credits, 4 Lecture)